Hands-On Fundraising

 I spent the better part of my nonprofit career at arts organizations.
 My love of theater brought me into the nonprofit world.
-I know more than a little about raising money for an arts organization.

 I just laughed.
 Because in all my years in the arts, I usually heard just the opposite.
 “It’s hard to raise money for the arts!
 It’s not like we feed hungry children!”

 The basics are still the basics.
 Fundraising is about building relationships.
 It’s about connections between donors and your mission.
-That’s true whether you’re housing people, curing disease, or making art possible.
+That’s true whether you’re housing people, curing a disease, or making art possible.

 You’re still going to use most of the tools, too.
 A strong case for support.
 Emotional, consistent communication.
 Great donor care.